 The waste outlet is located off the center of the case on one side allowing drip piping to be run lengthwise under the fixture.
-There are 3 drains in each fixture that can be easily located.
+There are 2 drains in each fixture that can be easily located.

-1-1/2", 1" and 3/4" P-TRAPS and threaded adapters are supplied with each fixture.
-The 3 P-TRAPS must be installed to prevent air leakage and insect entrance into the fixture.
+P-traps must be installed at the base of all refrigerated cases.
+The 1 1⁄2" P-TRAPS and threaded adapters must be installed to prevent air leakage and insect entrance into the fixture.